confluentinc/cp-demo/docs/index.rst

 -  git
 -  jq

-.. note:: If you prefer a non-Docker version and have Elasticsearch and Kibana running on your local machine, please follow `these instructions <https://github.com/confluentinc/examples/tree/5.2.1-post/wikipedia>`__.
+.. note:: If you prefer a non-Docker version and have Elasticsearch and Kibana running on your local machine, please follow :devx-examples:`these instructions|wikipedia`.

 1. Clone the `cp-demo GitHub repository <https://github.com/confluentinc/cp-demo>`__: